Fujifilm GF 32-64mm f/4 R WR Review

 Image Quality

-I have yet to review a poor G-mount lens from Fujifilm and the GF 32-64mm was no disappointment either.
-Sharpness is achieved right into the corners and files have a very pleasant character and at times rival prime lenses.
+I have yet to review a poor Fujifilm G-mount lens, and the GF 32-64mm was no disappointment either.
+Sharpness is achieved right into the corners, and the files have a very pleasant character and, at times, rival prime lenses.

-I reduced the sharpness in Capture One to 90 and reduced the contrast in some of the images in order to minimize an otherwise clinically sharp look.
+I reduced the sharpness in Capture One to 90 and the contrast in some of the images to minimize an otherwise clinically sharp look.

-The results were comparable to what I found in my GF 20-35mm review but without doing side-by-side comparisons, I think the GF 20-35mm pulls slightly ahead with an overall very pleasing look.
-Perhaps what Fujifilm is able to achieve with its lens design has evolved slightly since 2016.
+The results were comparable to those in my GF 20-35mm review, but without doing side-by-side comparisons, I think the GF 20-35mm pulls slightly ahead with an overall very pleasing look.
+Perhaps what Fujifilm can achieve with its lens design has evolved somewhat since 2016.

-Please see more sample images at the end of the review and click to view images up to 2500 pixels wide.
+Please refer to additional sample images at the end of the review and click to view images up to 2500 pixels wide.

 Fujifilm GF 32-64mm f/4 R WR vs. GF 35-70mm

 The GF 35-70mm f/4.5-5.6 WR is impossible to ignore in this segment.
-When this review was published the GF 35-70mm was on sale for the second time in the past few months at $499.95 and at this price point, there would be no doubt in my mind about which one I would pick.
+When this review was published, it was on sale for the second time in the past few months at $499.95, and at this price point, there was no doubt in my mind about which one I would pick.

 The GF 35-70mm may be slightly behind the GF 32-64mm f/4 R WR when it comes to overall image quality but it is very compact and lightweight in comparison at 15.5 oz, 440 g, almost half the weight.

-The GF 35-70mm is missing the aperture ring and has a collapsible design that may be a deterrent to some and depending on your focal length preference the GF 32-64mm may be more attractive if you lean towards wider-looking images.
+The GF 35-70mm is missing the aperture ring and has a collapsible design that may be a deterrent to some.
+Depending on your focal length preference, the GF 32-64mm may be more attractive if you lean toward wider-looking images.
 The extra 3mm on the wide end makes a significant difference.

-On the other hand, the GF 35-70mm takes you to 70mm on the long end and you can get a bit closer with its minimum focusing distance of 13.8", 35 cm.
+On the other hand, the GF 35-70mm takes you to 70mm on the long end, and its minimum focusing distance of 13.8", 35 cm, allows you to get a bit closer.

 Much will depend on other lenses in your setup and the goals you aim to reach.
 Personally, I would get the GF 35-70mm and a nice prime at my favorite focal length to compliment it.